levensailor/calndrclub/README.md

 A scalable, containerized FastAPI backend for the Calndr family calendar application, deployed on AWS with full CI/CD automation.

+> **Important**: This repository contains ONLY the backend code for the Calndr application.
+The frontend code is maintained in the main [calndr](https://github.com/levensailor/calndr) repository.
+Changes to the backend should be made in the main repository and will be automatically synced to this repository.

 ## 🚀 Architecture Overview

 - **Application**: FastAPI with Python 3.11